wbuiejr/slashem/README.md

 ### Prerequisites

 Obviously, you will first need to install Docker on your host.
-We also assume you will be running the container on a host that already supports X11.
+I also assume you will be running the container on a host that already supports X11.
 The Slash'EM executable running in the container will be running in a GTK interface, forwarding X11 to your host.

 ### Installing

 Build your container:

-You will probably want to change the password in the buildme.sh script.
+You may want to change the password in the buildme.sh script.
-This is not the place to give a security tutorial, e.g. about not using passwords on command lines.
-If you are not working in a secure environment, you are on your own to secure it.

 Then run it: